ConnorSweeneyDev/.config/readme.md

 ```
 Restart neovim and there should be no error messages.

-Now, inside the `.setup` field you can start adding plugins, do so in the following pattern (with some exceptions
+Now, inside the `.setup` field start adding plugins, do so in the following pattern (with some exceptions below):
-below):
 - Add the line to `lua\main\lazy.lua` and restart neovim.
 - If it needs one, add an `after\plugin\[PLUGIN].lua` file for the plugin and restart neovim.
+- Test the functionality of the plugin.

-The following plugins require extra or different steps than those outlined above:
+The following plugins require some extra or different steps:
 - Helpers &rightarrow; Some plugins are only here to help other plugins and files which you can remove if you don't
   need, these are:
   - plenary.nvim